 In this phase of the IDP, the Mopani District Municipality has reset the direction it intends to take on the short, medium as well as the long term, to indicate its purpose, values that communities, Councillors and Administration subscribe to, as well as what the municipality intends to achieve by means of objectives and desired results.
-Following the national initiative, "Turn-around Strategy", through CoGTA, the District together with sector Departments met on 28 April 2010, to dully consider what would turn the development situation around in as far as the needs and aspirations of the citizens of Mopani District Municipality are concerned.
-The Strategy has to stand until desired situation is attained.

 During the Strategies Phase, the annual Strategic planning sessions were held on 17-19 January 2022 to review the overall Strategy of the municipality, which consists of Strategic Themes (also known as KPAs) and Strategic Objectives.
 The former was constituted of members of MDM management whereas the latter was added with sector Depts and Councilors to consider broad strategic issues.
 The vision was reconfirmed, the strategies and objectives reviewed and programmes and projects identified and budgeted for.
 In the whole, the set programmes and projects are meant to unblock the various situations narrated in the "Situational analysis" so that what matters is what we do and how we do it, so that our communities access services due unto them in a sustainable manner.
 Following the new Council constituted in November 2021, the Strategies of the District were revisited.